mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/on-prem-alpha/index.md

 excerpt: Use a previously deployed Konvoy cluster to deploy a new Konvoy cluster with Kommander On Premise Provider
 ---

-## Previous Setup
+## Prerequisites

-Assuming you have the `cluster.yaml` and `inventory.yaml` for the cluster you are going to launch.
+You need to have a `cluster.yaml` file and an `inventory.yaml` file for the cluster you are going to launch.

 <p class="message--note"><strong>NOTE: </strong>If you don't have a `cluster.yaml` you can run `konvoy init` to generate one.
 </p>